YazanSneneh/reading-notes/README.md

    2. Obstacles:
      My first impulse when I hit a roadblock.
       * Fixed Mindset: **Lose Focus**
-        1. divert attention to something else. lose focus.
-        2. just about anything to delay keeping at it and fighting through the discomfort.
-        3. “instant gratification monkey syndrome.”
+        1. instant gratification monkey syndrome.”
 It’s the idea that we’ll do just about anything other than the actual task.
       * Growth Mindset: **Presists*
         1. recognizing what’s happening (I’m avoiding and losing focus).
         2. make peace with it.
         3. un-traps just enough of my gumption to do one more thing on the project.
         4. Then another one more thing.
         5. Eventually, enough momentum builds up and I’m back in the groove.

    3. Effort:
      troubles with cycling.
 When my alarm goes off at 5 A.M., the thought of going out on the bike is dreadful.
       * Fixed Mindset: **Views as fruitless**
         1. The temptation to stay in bed is strong, instant gratification monkey again.
         2. know the feeling of staying in bed won’t last and I’ll feel guilty later.